-The filing under Chapter 11 is intended to allow Peabody to restructural delications of the chapter 11 is inture its debt while continuing to operate.
-Its US operations, which Peabody said were cash flow positive last year, will continue to run, as will mines in Australia that were excluded from the their current planned coal fired power plants.

-Chapter 11 filing.
+The filing under Chapter 11 is in-tended to allow Peabody to restructure its debt while continuing to operate.
+Its US operations, which Peabody said were cash flow positive last year, will continue to run, as will mines in Australia that were excluded from the Chapter 11 filing.
 Black said: "Phasing out coal in favour of cleaner forms of energy, like natural gas or renewables, is a process which is accelerating around the world.
 US companies are going bankrupt, European countries including the UK are phasing it out, and our research also shows that talk of a coal renaissance in Asian countries is likely to be a red herring.

-In a report published in March, the ECI said that the Asian Tiger economies with the world's four biggest coal power project pipelines, China, India, Indonesia and Vietnam, are likely to build far less than half of
+In a report published in March, the ECI said that the Asian Tiger economies with the world's four biggest coal power project pipelines, China, India, Indonesia and Vietnam, are likely to build far less than half of their current planned coal fired power plants.